AntondeGroot/Stereographic-Camera-and-Viewer/README.md

 # Stereographic Camera and Viewer

-Take and view 3D images
+Take and view 3D images and send them automatically to Lightroom or some different folder.

 ## Bill of Materials Camera Rig
 - Aluminium square profile 10x10x1mm (or thicker if you like)